ppnnoot/income-manager-app/README.md

 ### User Route

 	 `POST /login` 		// Authenticates a user and returns an access token.
-	 `POST /register` 	//Registers a new user.
+	 `POST /register` 	// Registers a new user.

 __
 ### Account Routes